-As we all know, now is not the time for a visit to Santa Cruz County, but as we safely shelter-in-place, we want to bring a taste of Santa Cruz to your home!
-We asked some of Santa Cruz County’s favorite eateries, bakeries, and coffee shops to share a recipe that can be recreated from home, and we’ve got some great options for you!
-So, until we safely welcome you back to your favorite places and eateries around the county, enjoy these delicious tastes of Santa Cruz at home!
+Looking for some of the best tastes of Santa Cruz County at home?
+We asked some of Santa Cruz County’s favorite eateries, bakeries, and coffee shops to share a recipe that can be recreated from home and we’ve got some great options for you!
+Enjoy these delicious tastes of Santa Cruz at home!

 2 large eggs

 3 cups all-purpose flour

 1 teaspoon cinnamon

 In a deep cast-iron or electric skillet, heat oil to 375°

 Mix wet and dry ingredients in a large bowl with an electric mixer until a smooth batter forms.

 Pour batter into a funnel or squeeze bottle (or liquid measuring cup if you don’t have a funnel).
 Then, pour the batter in a circular motion over the oil to create that classic funnel cake look.

 Cook for 1 – 2 minutes (until golden brown and puffy) on each side.
 Remove from oil with tongs and place on a plate or baking sheet with paper towels to absorb excess oil.